tapanjo92/v3-lambda-cs/README.md

 exports.handler = async (event) => {
     if (!isWarm) {
-        // This is a cold start
         const initDurationMs = Date.now() - initTime;

-        // Log the structured report to CloudWatch
+        // Log the structured report to CloudWatch console.log(JSON.stringify({
-        // The 'tenantId' must be provided by the customer upon instrumentation. console.log(JSON.stringify({
             type: "ColdStartReport",
             tenantId: "CUSTOMER_ABC", // Replace with the actual Tenant ID